alexmicic/Polymer-YouTube-Embed/README.md

 Insert that ID into the `<youtube-embed>` tag as a parameter `youtube_id="v7rifrCEJXs"` and you are all setup.

 # Requirements
-You need to have installed Node.js and, bower and polymer to start the application and demo.
+You need to have installed Node.js, bower and polymer to start the application and demo.

 ## Install the Polymer-CLI